StarRocks/starrocks/docs/faq/loading/synchronize_mysql_into_sr.md

 A Flink job reports the error `Could not execute SQL statement.
 Reason:org.apache.flink.table.api.ValidationException: One or more required options are missing.`

-It is possible that the required configuration information is missing in multiple sets of rules, such as `[table-rule.1]` and `[table-rule.2]`, in the SMT configuration file **config_prod.conf**.
+A possible reason is that the required configuration information is missing in multiple sets of rules, such as `[table-rule.1]` and `[table-rule.2]`, in the SMT configuration file **config_prod.conf**.

-You can check whether each set of rules, such as `[table-rule.1]` and `[table-rule.2]`. is configured with the required database, table, and Flink connector information.
+You can check whether each set of rules, such as `[table-rule.1]` and `[table-rule.2]` is configured with the required database, table, and Flink connector information.

 ## How can I make Flink automatically restart failed tasks?